Erdnaxela3/ero-2025/README.md

 - Drone recognition
 - Plow Area : it will plow the area with the number of the vehicle you choose with the type of vehicle you choose

-## How to use the interface
+## How to use the GUI

-Follow the steps for a good utilisation of the interface :
+Follow the steps for a good use of the interface :

-    1. Load a graph - Click on one of the area or type one
+    1. Load a graph - Click on one of the predefined area or type a custom one and click on 'load custom'
-    2. Type the number of the vehicle you want to use
+    2. Type the number of the vehicle you want to use (if different from 1)
-    3. Select the type of the vehicle
+    3. Select the type of the vehicle (if different from 2)
-    4. Choose the mode : Drone Recon / Plow Area
+    4. Click on the desired mode : Drone Recon or Plow Area
-    5. It will run automatically after the 4th step
+    5. Enjoy the animation

 Now you can see that, the program is running.
-It will generate a report called *drone_report.js* or *plow_report* according to the choosen mode and *.p files that we will use later for the case study
+It will generate a report called *drone_report.js* or *plow_report* according to the choosen mode and *.p pickle file to save the solutions (and avoid reruns)
+These reports contains many informations on the desired operation (cost & time details, path followed by each vehicle, cost & time per vehicle details and much more)

 *WARNING: You cannot change the mode or load an other area if the current area is processing - You have to quit the interface with the button QUIT (it will take some time to close) or shut down manually*

-If you see some time that the drone or vehicle jumps some road during the process, it's normal because there's two road in one (two way trafic) where it will be colored when he pass the second time
+If you see the animation skipping roads, it's normal because the path visits this road more than once, it will be colored on its last visit

 ## How to get the result